CLASSIFICATION NO. 110

 - Coordinates division operations with other divisions, County departments and other state and local government agencies; participates on various boards, committees and task forces to promote and coordinate division programs; responds to citizen concerns regarding division operations.

-- Directs division management staff; prepares performance evaluations; recommends and administers progressive discipline; conducts and/or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other County departments; motivates employees to provide quality service to citizens.
+- Directs division management staff; prepares performance evaluations; recommends and administers progressive discipline up to and including suspensions; conducts and/or facilitates staff training and development programs; promotes cooperative team efforts among staff and with other County departments; motivates employees to provide quality service to citizens.

 - Oversees, conducts and participates in budget preparation and administration; prepares cost estimates; directs the monitoring and control of division expenditures; researches, recommends and authorizes special equipment and other purchases; locates, applies for and administers grant program; tracks, monitors and prepares statistical information as required.